Prasad-Bhumkar/indicab-website/BACKEND_DOCUMENTATION.md

 - `REDIS_URL`: Redis connection URL for caching (optional)
 - `RATE_LIMIT_WINDOW`: Rate limit window in ms (default: 60000)
 - `RATE_LIMIT_MAX`: Max requests per window (default: 100)

-This documentation provides an overview of the backend architecture and API functionality for the IndiCab project.